teguster/CodeAssist/README.md

 ![plot](public/static/login.png)

-Important: The web app has only been tested and QA'd on Chrome so use Chrome for best results!
+IMPORTANT: The web app has only been tested and QA'd on Chrome with Incognito Mode so open localhost:3000 on Chrome with Incognito Mode for best results.

+If you are using a different browser or you don't have Incognito Mode on and you are getting an error, try again on Chrome with Incognito Mode to resolve the issue.
+This is because some other browsers and extensions might interfere with screen sharing permissions.

 ### 5) Split screen in two

-Split your screen in half with left half the window with CheatCode and right half the window in which you are working on coding tasks.
+Split your screen in half with left half the window with CodeAssist and right half the window in which you are working on coding tasks.

 ![plot](public/static/split_screen.png)

 ### 6) Start session

-Start session and share the right screen so that CheatCode can automatically detect coding problems and present solutions.
+Start session and share the right screen so that CodeAssist can automatically detect coding problems and present solutions.

 ![plot](public/static/sharescreen.png)